vocalpy/crowsetta/doc/index.md

 :class: sd-fs-3

-A Python tool to work with any format for annotating animal vocalizations and bioacoustics data.
+A Python tool to work with any format for annotating animal sounds and bioacoustics data.
 :::

 :::{grid-item}